 Those are crazy prices, but not for reasons you might think!
-And many of you have asked me when I’d publish my review on it.
-Well, the quick answer is probably never.
+And many of you have asked me when I'd publish my review on it.
+The quick answer is probably never.

-Despite having reviewed the eero Pro 6 and eero 6 (plus most of the rest of the older variants in my past life), I’ll likely take a pass on this one.
+After having evaluated the eero Pro 6 and eero 6 (plus most of the rest of the older variants in my past life), I'll likely take a pass on this one.

 eero Pro 6E: Another data mining Wi-Fi machine of low-end hardware

 I had a lot of hesitation testing the previous eero variants to tell the truth.